1 May 2014

 Date stamps can be found on some of the buildings in the granite footings; it was only a few months ago that I noticed that McDonald's near the Nag's Head junction of Holloway was originally a Burton branch, s opened in 1929 by members of Montague's family.
 Odd that I hadn't spotted the marks when I was writing about the shop next door.
 More date stamps here.

-Back in the 80's I bought in a Burton's three-piece wool de-mob suit in dark brown with a grey chalk stripe from Black Out II, an excellent vintage shop that I am glad to report is still trading today.
+Back in the late1980s I bought a Burton's three-piece wool de-mob suit (often called a Full Monty) in dark brown with a light grey chalk stripe from Black Out II in Endell Street, WC2, an excellent vintage shop that I am glad to report is still trading today.

-But now I am a little annoyed with myself because having searched the web for reference of the same I can't find a pic of a similar suit, or even the label.
+Obviously, I am now I am a little annoyed with myself because, having searched the web for reference of the same to include here, I can't find a similar suit, or a pic of the label.

-You'll just have to make do with this snap of me at a wedding, as it appears it's the only photo I have of it.
+You'll just have to make do with this snap of me wearing the suit at a wedding – it's the only photo I can find of it.

 Ah well.